-You can choose to take this course In Person (IP) or Live Online (LO).
+You can choose to take this course In Person (IP) or Live Online (LO) in some countries.
 The codes IP or LO show in the course name when you register.

 In Person (IP) classes are instructor-led events occurring in the same room on specific dates with one group of people.
 You have a deep level of dialogue with face-to-face practice in breakout groups, get paper manuals and books, use pen-and-paper worksheets and exercises and enjoy breaks and lunches together.
 Instructors demonstrate methods using flipcharts, index cards, marker pens and wall chart visuals .
 The experience for participants can be similar to working with a client in a live setting.
 There is no practice of online tools.

 Live Online (LO) classes are instructor-led events occurring at the same time with the same people, using our learning management system and online platforms, primarily Zoom and Mural.
 The course covers the same material as an IP course but uses online tools with plenty of small group exercises.
 Manuals and books are downloadable as PDFs that can be printed out if you want.
 There are no programs or apps to download.
 Participants need a computer with a large screen (a cell phone won't work well), a high speed internet connection, and earphones or earbuds.
 We do not actively “teach” online tools, but participants get so see and experience the ones we use during the course.